 In September 2018, the Conservancy and the Miracle Mile Residential Association (MMRA) nominated Tom Bergin's as an Historic-Cultural Monument (HCM).
 A new group, Friends of Tom Bergin's, has formed to help build awareness and to save Tom Bergin's.

 The longtime tavern closed in March 2018 and widespread concerns that the restaurant could be purchased as a teardown prompted the decision to nominate the property.
-The property is currently for sale.
+The property was sold in summer 2019 and the new ownership, 840 Fairfax Owner, LLC, is managed by developer Christopher Clifford.

 Skyrocketing rents, evictions, leadership succession, and pressure to sell and redevelop high valued and visible parcels of property are among some of the challenges faced by legacy business owners across Los Angeles.
 Tom Bergin's is just one of many long-term legacy businesses facing this threat.